Should SVG-Edit be used in 2025?

 Is it reliable and secure?

 Absolutely.
-As an open-source tool, its code is transparent and auditable by the community, which enhances reliability and allows for rapid identification of potential vulnerabilities.
-This is an important security guarantee.
-Since it is a client-side application that runs directly in your browser, the risks associated with processing data on a third-party server are virtually non-existent.
+As an open-source tool, its code is transparent and auditable by the community, which reinforces reliability and enables rapid identification of potential vulnerabilities.
+This is an important guarantee of security.
+Since it's a client-side application, running directly in your browser, the risks associated with processing data on a third-party server are virtually non-existent.
 Your work stays on your machine.
-In terms of reliability, it is stable and has proven itself over the years for editing complex SVGs, even in 2025.
+For reliability, it's stable and has proven itself over the years for editing complex SVGs, even in 2025.

 Is it compatible with my other tools?

 Absolutely.
-The strength of SVG-Edit lies in its native handling of the SVG (Scalable Vector Graphics) format, an open web standard.
-This means that the files you create are directly compatible with most web browsers, modern front-end frameworks, and, crucially, other vector design software such as Illustrator or Figma.
-You'll be able to import and export your creations without any hassle, ensuring seamless integration into your workflow.
+SVG-Edit's strength lies in its native handling of the SVG (Scalable Vector Graphics) format, an open web standard.
+This means that the files you create are directly compatible with most web browsers, modern front-end frameworks and, crucially, other vector design software such as Illustrator or Figma.
+You can import and export your creations with ease, ensuring seamless integration into your workflow.
 This is a major advantage for agencies.

 Is there responsive customer support?

-Since we're talking about an open-source project like SVG-Edit, there is no "traditional" customer support with a phone number or live chat.
-Help is mainly available through the community: dedicated forums, GitHub repositories for reporting bugs or viewing existing issues (reported problems).
-Its responsiveness will therefore depend on volunteer contributors and the activity of the project.
-It is not the same model as commercial software with a dedicated team.
-You need to be prepared to consult the documentation and discussions.
+Since we're talking about an open-source project like SVG-Edit, there's no "classic" customer support with a phone number or live chat.
+You'll find help mainly via the community: dedicated forums, GitHub repositories for reporting bugs or consulting existing "issues" (reported problems).
+Its responsiveness will therefore depend on volunteer contributors and project activity.
+It's not the same model as commercial software with a dedicated team.
+You need to be ready to consult the documentation and exchanges.

 What do other users think?

 Feedback is mixed.
-Many appreciate SVG-Edit for its open-source nature and direct accessibility via a browser.
-This is an advantage for quick edits or simple adjustments to SVG files, without having to install heavy software.
-On the other hand, more demanding designers and agencies often point to its outdated interface and lack of advanced features.
-This limits its use for complex designs or large-scale production.
-It is a good complementary tool, but not a complete replacement.
+Many appreciate SVG-Edit for its open-source nature and direct accessibility via browser.
+This is an asset for quick modifications or simple adjustments to SVG files, without installing heavy software.
+On the other hand, more demanding designers and agencies often point to a dated interface and a lack of advanced features.
+This limits its use for complex creations or large-scale production.
+It's a good complementary tool, not a complete replacement.

 Can I easily change later?